 Lastly, some investors have bought bitcoin for speculation.

 Is Bitcoin Safe?

 One thing to bear in mind is that bitcoin only exists in computers and computers have been subject to hackers.
 Bitcoin is not protected by any sort of deposit insurance such as the FDIC.
-According to Reuters, there have been at least three dozen heists of cryptocurrency exchanges since 2011; many of the hacked exchanges later shut down.
+According to Reuters, there have been at least three dozen heists of cryptocurrency exchanges since 2011.
+This resulted in many of the hacked exchanges later shutting down.
 More than 980,000 bitcoins have been stolen, which today would be worth about $4 billion.
 Few have been recovered.